crmne/paolino.me/_posts/2024-08-04-bye-freshflow.md

 Not because something went wrong.
 The company is in a good place and I'm staying on as a shareholder.
 But I want to build something different.
 Something bootstrapped, something mine.

 The best part of Freshflow was always the people.
 A small remote team that actually trusted each other, communicated asynchronously, and shipped work they were proud of.
 That's the thing I'll carry with me.
-Not a playbook, not a set of "key learnings" — just the proof that a small group of people who give a damn can build something real.
+Not a playbook, not a set of "key learnings," just the proof that a small group of people who give a damn can build something real.

 More on what's next soon.